NovusEdge/c-learning-journey/day_002/README.md

 There is another type of software that also does translation.
 This is called an *interpreter*.

-Here are the differences between a compiler and an intepreter:
+Here are the differences between a compiler and an interpreter:

 ![Table 1.1](table-1.1.png)